VasilisNikolaou/spring-websocket-chat/README.md

 # Spring-WebSocket-Chat
+The WebSocket protocol defines an important new capability for web applications: full duplex, two-way communication between client and server.
+Facebook's chat api uses websocket protocol, so i have been inspired to create something similar.

-It's a real-time chat web application made with the help of websockets.
+This is a real-time chat web application made with the help of Spring-WebSocket module.
 Users can send public/private messages to other active participants.

 # What I Used

-* WebSockets
+* Spring-WebSocket module
-* Stomp over websockets
+* Stomp over websocket protocol (as sub-protocol)
 * SockJS (fallback options)
 * LocalStorage (Singleton class)
 * Bootstrap